INFORMATION FOR NEW & CURRENT MEMBERS

 - Rotary Club Pins.
 Our club has special pins to identify members of our club.
 These may be obtained from the Service Committee Chairperson.

 - Rotary Club Badges.
 Each of our members receives at induction a small red plastic badge with their name and classification printed on it.
 After the new person has completed some initial assignments, the red badge is replaced with a white plastic badge.
 These badges are worn at each of our meetings.

 - FUNDRAISERS.
 Our club currently sponsors one major fundraising event each year the profits from which are used to pay for the many service projects we perform.

 - The Oktoberfest.
 In October, we host a German style Oktoberfest complete with Bratwurst, Sauer Kraut, Beer, Oom-pah bands, and German folk dancing.
 In addition, there is a great silent auction.
 It is very important that each club member helps to make this event a fun and successful fundraiser.

 - ANNUAL PIRATES’ BREAKFAST.
 Every December, on the Tuesday prior to December 25, the breakfast club puts away its typical weekly breakfast Rotary meeting, and has a Happy Holiday breakfast with Santa doling out some very interesting gifts, one of which is “The Bird.”

 - THE ANNUAL DEBUNKING.
 Club Presidents have a term limit of one year.
-In late June or early July as each Rotary Year ends, the breakfast club conducts a special dinner meeting to honor the outgoing club president with a fun and humorous skit (some call it Roasting!), followed by recognition of the Board of Directors members for their leadership and welcoming of the incoming President and board of directors.
+In late June or early July as each Rotary Year ends, the Rotary Club of Novato Sunrise conducts a special dinner meeting to honor the outgoing club president with a fun and humorous skit (some call it Roasting!), followed by recognition of the Board of Directors members for their leadership and welcoming of the incoming President and board of directors.
 All club members plus spouses, partners and other Rotarians are invited to attend.
 Club members are required to pay for their own dinner even if they do not attend.